curiousjp/daz_depthmap_processor/example.md

 |8|22.5|50%|50%|
 |9|_etc_|_etc_|_etc_|

 Once I have the basics of the layers set up, I will generally go through them, expand each one by a one pixel radius, and re-fill it to avoid 'seams' between the layers.

-When I had finished painting and stacking my layers, they looked like this:
+Then I stack them in the correct order, with the nearest layers being at the top.
+Once I had finished, they looked like this:

 ![tampered-region-small](https://github.com/curiousjp/daz_depthmap_processor/assets/48515264/9682f34c-84cd-4297-be1f-f0f15e4f9688)
 ### Prompting
-This time, I only run two ControlNet units - pose and depth.
-Depth is set up like normal, but in this case, Pose needed a lot of manual work as it completely blanked on the nearest figure.
-I also told it to ignore the hands and right forearm of the figure in the mirror.
+This time, I only run two ControlNet units - one each for pose and depth.
+Depth is set up like normal using our modified depth map, but in this case, Pose needed a lot of manual work as it couldn't make sense of the nearest figure.
+I also modified the pose to ignore the hands and right forearm of the figure in the mirror.

-Once that's done, turn on Regional Prompting, and set the mode to "Mask".
-You'll want to then drag and drop your combined regions map to the area at the bottom right marked "Upload mask here cus gradio".
-You can test your mask by setting the region slider to 0, and then clicking "Draw region + show mask" to show you a representation of how the addon is reading your file, and to move on to the next region.
-I recommend setting your options to be Generation mode: latent, Base ratio: 0.2, and "use base prompt".
-Generation mode is mostly to do with LORA compatibility, which is too complex to discuss here - see the addon's [documentation](https://github.com/hako-mikan/sd-webui-regional-prompter) for more details.
+Once that was done, I turn on Regional Prompting, and set the mode to "Mask".
+You'll want to then drag and drop your image showing the combined regions to the area at the bottom right marked "Upload mask here cus gradio".
+You can test your mask is using the right colours by setting the region slider to 0, and then clicking "Draw region + show mask" button, which will show you the addon's interpretation of what is in each region, and then advance the slider to the next region.
+Set the resolution to match your generation size, and then I recommend setting your other options to base ratio: 0.2, and "use base prompt".
+Which generation mode you use is mostly to do with LORA compatibility, which is too complex to discuss here - see the addon's [documentation](https://github.com/hako-mikan/sd-webui-regional-prompter) for more details.
+In short, however, you may get faster results using attention than latent, and you may want to stick to using embeddings rather than LORA.

 Now you can start trying various prompts out.
 Use BREAK to separate the prompt for each region, and remember that your first prompt will be the "base" prompt that is applied to each area at the "base ratio" strength.
 ```